Tjøtta

 The climate is mild, compared with most of Northern Norway, with a long summer suited for agriculture.
 The monthly 24-hr averages range from -1.8 C in the coldest month to 13 C in both July and August.
 The average yearly rainfall is 1020 mm.

 History

 Tjøtta is mentioned in the Heimskringla many times; this was the home of Hárek of Tjøtta, one of the leaders of the peasant army which killed Olav Haraldsson at the Battle of Stiklestad.
-There is archeological evidence of Iron Age agriculture in the area- Tjøtta gard, the largest medieval farm in North Norway, is also located in Tjøtta.
+There is archeological evidence of Iron Age agriculture in the area- Tjøtta gard, the largest medieval farm in North Norway was located at the present-day village of Tjøtta.

-From 1862 until 1965, the village of Tjøtta was the administrative centre of the old municipality of Tjøtta.
+From 1862 until 1965, the village of Tjøtta was the administrative centre of the old Tjøtta Municipality.